 This may seem obvious but it is critical for criminal lawyers to remember how a case might impact a person if found guilty.
 Criminal charges can bring huge loads of stress in all areas of a person’s life, including professional, financial and family life.
 This rule applies whether it is a simple DWI or drug possession or a serious fraud or murder allegation.

 2. The lawyer familiarizes himself with the client:

-I can’t tell you the amount of times that the unique parts of a person’s life, or external stresses they endure, bring out the sympathy in judges when deciding the outcome of a case or during sentencing.
-Prosecutors, from time-to-time, will also take the time to consider the individuals facts and circumstances in a person’s life when deciding whether to accept a plea bargain proposed by a criminal defense attorney.
-Also, these facts can have a huge impact on a jury, should a person accused with a crime chose to testify in his or her own defense.
+I can’t tell you the number of times that the unique parts of a person’s life, or external stresses they endure, bring out the sympathy in judges when deciding the outcome of a case or during sentencing.
+Prosecutors, from time-to-time, will also take the time to consider the individual facts and circumstances in a person’s life when deciding whether to accept a plea bargain proposed by a criminal defense attorney.
+Also, these facts can have a huge impact on a jury, should a person accused of a crime chose to testify in his or her own defense.